 The winning program receives a plaque confirming the award and the host institution receives campus-wide online access to a bundle of philosophy resources for the following year.
 The value to the host institution is well over $3,000.
 This brings a tangible benefit to all students and faculty at the host institution, with the intention of strengthening interest in, and support for, the award winning program.
 The prize is given at a reception at the APA Eastern Division meeting.

-The 2019 winner of the Prize for Excellence and Innovation in Philosophy Programs is the Corrupt the Youth Outreach Program at The University of Texas at Austin..
+The 2020 winner of the Prize for Excellence and Innovation in Philosophy Programs is the P4C Texas/Aggie School of Athens Philosophy Summer Camp for Teens at Texas A & M.

 Eligibility and Criteria